NAEP-AS-Challenge/reading-prediction/readme.md

 assessments.
 Previous internal research on the application of automated scoring to NAEP items indicates that NAEP's items can be scored, successfully, with automated scoring using natural langage processing.
-As recently as 2017, in a limited trial of NAEP reading items, automated scoring performed as well as human raters in assigning scores, and assigning a confidence level associated with the predicted score.
+As recently as 2017, in a limited trial of NAEP reading items (JOHN can we verify that Emmanuel used Reading items?
+I'll try to confirm, today)  automated scoring performed as well as human raters in assigning scores, and assigning a confidence level associated with the predicted score.
 No evidence of biased student scoring based on demographic characteristics